बिज़नेस क्या है? अर्थ, बिज़नेस के प्रकार, बिज़नेस का साइज़ और उदाहरण

 - Irregular Cash Flow: Indicates potential repayment issues.

-Understanding these factors helps applicants address weaknesses and present a stronger case.
+Understanding these factors helps applicants address weaknesses and present a stronger case to meet our new sme loan eligibility standards.

 Improving your SME Loan eligibility requires strategic efforts.
 Here's how: